ychulovskyy/wix-ui/docs/contribution-guide.md

 By providing a single method which causes a chain of actions, rather than separate `open()` and `clickIdx()` methods, we reduce development efforts when testing applications that contain the component.

 the component tests must provide full test coverage for the component driver.
+With that in mind, avoid implementing "test helpers" in the driver since the driver is to be consumed externally and its API should remain constant and minimal.

 ### Component meta.ts